 The volunteers in the Bartlett Centre manage many different research databases covering a wide variety of subjects.
-These are available to personal callers or to answer research enquiries.

 National Small Boat Register

 This is a register of notable historic small craft (33ft LOA and below).
 They are owned by individuals, organisations, trusts or museums.
 All are noteworthy; some may be worthy of long-term preservation.

 The database probably represents only a fraction of the boats which could be included.
 If you know of a historic boat that you think is important or which you think should be preserved then let us know.

 - It might be a famous example of a well-known class

 - It might be owned by a trust, organisation or individual

 - It might be a sailing boat, motorboat, pulling dinghy, small yacht, hovercraft…